nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## 6. FAQ

 ### How do I transfer my data to another Computer?
-Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AgentAssist home folder.

 ### How do I change the remarks or credit card tier of an existing customer?
 Use the [`edit` command](#feature-4-edit-the-existing-customer), and specify the `t/` flag for the credit card tier, and `rn/` or `ra/` for remarks.
 If you wish to remove the assigned tier of a contact, simply use the `t/` flag without indicating a tier.